dolox/fallback/README.md

 ##Support
 ###We use GitHub!
-Any questions, suggestions or bugs should all be submitted to the issues section of the projects GitHub repository.
+Any questions, suggestions or bugs should all be submitted to the issues section of the project's GitHub repository.